igamgam97/TreeScreen/README.md

 ---

-Built with using Kotlin Multiplatform and Clean Architecture principles
+Built with using Kotlin Multiplatform and Solid principles